rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 ### Let's Compare the Before and After Preflist ###

 Notice that some gets on `rts2` return a single value as before whereas others return a list of values.
 The reason for this is because the `Preflist` calculation is now including _fallback_ vnodes.
 A fallback vnode is one that is not on it's appropriate physical node.
 Since we killed `rts1` it's vnode requests must be routed somewhere else.
 That somewhere else is a fallback vnode.
-Since the request-reply model between the coordinator and vnode's is asynchronous our reply value will depend on which vnode instances reply first.
+Since the request-reply model between the coordinator and vnode is asynchronous our reply value will depend on which vnode instances reply first.
 If the instances with values reply first then you get a single value, otherwise you get a list of values.
 My next post will improve this behavior slightly to take advantage of the fact that we **know** there are still two nodes with the data and there should be no reason to return conflicting values.

     (rts2@127.0.0.1)6> rts:get_dbg_preflist("progski", "total_reqs").
     [{730750818665451459101842416358141509827966271488,